-Scientists think it hunted smaller whales, like the prehistoric Eobalaenoptera whales in the picture above.
+Scientists think it hunted smaller sea-dwellers, like the prehistoric Eobalaenoptera whales in the coloured picture above.

 Even Eobalaenoptera themselves were pretty massive.
 They could grow to an impressive 35 feet, which is as big as a tennis court.

 Imagine taking this for a quick stroll!
 Zeus is the tallest recorded dog ever to have lived.

 He was an amazing 111.8cm tall, which is about the same height as a donkey.
-When he stood up on his back legs, he was over 7 feet tall!
+When standing up on his back legs, he was over 7 ft tall!

-This gentle giant weighed about the same as an average man of 5 foot 11 inches, so certainly stood out from the crowd compared to other canine companions.
+This gentle giant weighed about the same as an average 5ft 11 inch tall man, so certainly stood out from the crowd when it came to his canine companions.

 Sadly, he passed away of old age in 2014, but he still holds on to his title.

 This colossal cat is Ludo

 Ludo is a Maine Coon, which is a breed of cat known for their size.
-Ludo measures a huge 118.33 cm and - as you can see from the picture - he is certainly a big creature to try to pick up!
+Ludo measures a huge 118.33cm and - as you can see from the picture - he is certainly a big creature to try to cuddle!

-His owner Kelsey has to put him into a dog carrier box when they travel because he wont fit into one designed for cats.
+His owner Kelsey uses a dog carrier when they travel because he won't fit into one designed for cats.